 It’s here at last.
 The long-awaited Daffodil tea.
 Come-on-down and join us at the St Andrew’s Church hall to sample all the yummy, delicious treats that Linda Middlestead and her team have baked for your delight.

-There will also be a ‘Books and Collectibles’ table so come early to make sure you get a bargain.
+There will also be a ‘Collectibles’ table so come early to make sure you get a bargain.

 The price is always right at the St Andrew’s annual Daffodil tea!
 Only $6 for tea, sandwiches and desert squares.